 This is why many children in South Africa do not learn to read well or do not develop high literacy levels, even though they commendably speak several different languages fluently.

 - where reading is modeled as part of daily life.

 - which is print-rich (in other words there is reading material available).

 - where the skill of reading is actively encouraged in the child through exposure, participation, enjoyment and routine.

 - where there is already some development in the understanding of the spoken word.

 - where the development of the ability to decode the written word is encouraged and fostered on a daily basis and not just left up to the school environment to instill.

-- that does not encourage rote learning (learning by memorising) of whole words but rather through the application of code knowledge and the encoding and decoding skills that have been taught.
+- that does not encourage rote learning (learning by memorizing) of whole words but rather through the application of code knowledge and the encoding and decoding skills that have been taught.

 - where there is an understanding that reading skill development takes place on a progression, over time and takes work.